peteroupc/html3dutil/tutorials/shapes.md

 Once you have a mesh of a 3D shape, you still need to attach it to a shape and a batch of shapes in order for the renderer to draw it.
-This is where the [`H3DU.Shape`]{@link H3DU.Shape} class comes into play; this class associates a 3D mesh with its location and orientation in the scene, as well as its color and appearance.
+This is where the [`H3DU.Shape`]{@link H3DU.Shape} class comes into play; this class associates a 3D mesh with its location in the scene, as well as its color, its appearance, and how its vertices will be transformed.
 To attach a mesh to a 3D scene:

 (1) Create a `Shape` object by passing the mesh to the `H3DU.Shape` constructor: